karmaniverous/serverless-zod-openapi/.stan/system/stan.project.md

   - These are imported by:
     - serverless.ts: import app, register.functions, register.serverless, then
       call app.buildAllServerlessFunctions() to produce AWS['functions'].
-    - stack/config/openapi.ts: import app, register.functions, register.openapi,
+    - app/config/openapi.ts: import app, register.functions, register.openapi,
       then call app.buildAllOpenApiPaths() and compose the document.
   - Optionally, loader files can be generated by a script from a glob scan.

 OpenAPI and Serverless generation

 - OpenAPI:
   - Per-function baseOperation is attached via fn.openapi(baseOperation).
   - OperationId defaults:
     - HTTP with contexts: `${slug}_${method}_${context}`,
     - HTTP without contexts: `${slug}_${method}`,
-    - Non-HTTP: slug (or slug + “_internal” if configured).
+    - Non-HTTP: slug (or slug + “\_internal” if configured).
   - app.buildAllOpenApiPaths() merges per-function paths.

 - Serverless: